-The Detroit Pistons held the Cleveland Cavaliers to 33.7 percent shooting in a 89-79 win on Monday night.
+The Detroit Pistons outlasted the Cleveland Cavaliers 89-79 in a rather ugly affair at The Palace of Auburn Hills on Monday night.

 Detroit started out hot, racing to a 56-39 halftime lead.
 However, the Pistons' offense fell apart in the second half, as they notched just 33 second-half points.
 Luckily for Detroit, its defense was able to keep Cleveland at bay.
 The Cavs got the deficit within six in the fourth quarter, but were never able to get closer than that.